NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 	- 7.2 ASLR
 	- 7.3 SEHOP

+---

 ### 0. Foreword
 This document serves as a quick overview of the different aspects of Microsoft Windows.
 It is by no means comprehensive nor extensive.
-It just aims to help you take home something new at the end of the document
+It just aims to help you take home something new at the end of the document.
+If you are attending this live, I will see what I can do additionally on my own Windows installation to demonstration to highlight some poitns.

+**It would be best if you have Windows for this introduction!**

+---

 ### 1. Windows and Associated Filesystems